 Cheshire East Council has produced a Local Climate Impacts

-towards identifying the potential threats.
-Service Plans will be
+step towards identifying the potential threats.
+Service Plans have

 continuity planning; identifying high risk flood areas and

 gathering information on the drainage network; as well as

 communicating weather alerts quickly to the public.

 Cheshire East Council is working with Cheshire West and

 Warrington Borough Councils in a project to identify the

 threats and opportunities presented by climate change on its major